josephdominguez/strawberrylinks/README.md

 ## Usage

-1. Register/Login: Users can register for an account or log in with their existing credentials.
-2. Create Shortened URLs: Paste the long URL into the provided input field and generate a shortened version.
+1. Create Shortened URLs: Paste the long URL into the provided input field and generate a shortened version.
-3. Copy and Share: Once generated, users can copy the shortened URL and share it with others.
+2. Copy and Share: Once generated, users can copy the shortened URL and share it with others.
+3. Register/Login: Users can register for an account or log in with their existing credentials.
+(TO-DO)
 4. Manage Short URLs: Users can view, edit, or delete their created short URLs from their account dashboard.
+(TO-DO)

 ## Technologies Used

-- Frontend: Vue.js
+- Frontend: Vue.js (HTML, CSS, TypeScript)
 - Backend: Node.js, Express
 - Database: PostgreSQL
+- CI/CD: Jenkins, Docker, Nginx, DigitalOcean

 ## Contributing